SophieDufrane/celebrateit-platform/README.md

 #### **EPIC - Managing My Profile & Network**

 1. **View Public Profiles** _(must have)_
-   Users can view the public-facing profiles of other employees, including their bio and shared stories.
+   Users can view the public-facing profiles of other employees, including their presentation, department, and shared stories.

-2. **Edit My Profile** _(should have)_
+2. **Edit My Profile** _(must have)_
-   Logged-in users can edit their avatar and bio to personalize their presence on the platform.
+   Logged-in users can edit their avatar, presentation, and department to personalize their presence on the platform.

-3. **View Profile Stats** _(could have)_
-   Each profile includes stats like number of stories shared, followers, and followed users.

-4. **Update My Credentials** _(could have)_
+3. **Update My Credentials** _(should have)_
    Users can change their username and password to stay secure and in control of their account.

 ---